talmage89/art-portfolio/README.md

 ### Stripe

 For Stripe, you will need to create an account and get an API key.
-Put the publishable key in the `.env` file in the root of the frontend directory:
+Put the publishable key in the frontend `.env` file:

 ```
 # frontend .env
 VITE_STRIPE_PUBLISHABLE_KEY=your_stripe_publishable_key
 ```

-And put the secret key in the `.env` file in the root of the backend directory:
+And put the secret key in an `.env` file in the root of the backend directory:

 ```
 # backend .env